sardistic/ICHC-Peer-Fix/README.md

 - Click on the **Load unpacked** button.
 - Select the folder where you extracted the files from the zip.

-## 6. Review the Source Files
+## 6. Broadcast as Normal
-- Before using the extension, review the source files and any changes made to the site to ensure you understand its functionality and safety.

-## 7. Use the Extension
-- Once loaded, the extension will be available for use in Chrome!
+- Now navigate to the website and attempt to broadcast.

 ---